sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     ```

 2. Modify the `server.py` file to use the SAP `xssec` library.
-Replace the current content with the following:
+Replace the current content with the following code.
+(For `port`, you can use 3000, 8000, or 8080).

     ```Python
     import os